Leather industry in Iran

-Leather Industry in Iran – With a grassland of over 9 million hectares and over 92 head of cattle, sheep, goats and water buffalo, Iran has an enormous potential for animal husbandry.
+History

 Early history

 During the reign of Ahmad Shah Qajar, the last Qajar king, evidence has shown attempts to import leather processing machinery from the West, proving Iran's quest to build leather factories extended beyond the early 1900s.
 After the bombardment and closure of the First Parliament, Mohammad Ali Shah Qajar ordered the establishment of a new assembly within Iran.
 The members of this newfound assembly discussed an agreement to build up a modern leather factory.
 Prior to this agreement, Iran only enacted traditional tanneries (dabbaghi) for leather production.